-From State Route 13 to the Coastal Run, the Jacksonville region offers plenty of amazing routes for motorcyclists to use to enjoy the open air and the ample year-round sunshine that the state provides.
-Motorcycles are also a common source of transportation to commuters wishing to move through traffic congestion easier.
-Unfortunately, motorcyclists face many hazards when riding that can injure or kill them.
+From State Route 13 to the Coastal Run, the Jacksonville region offers plenty of amazing routes for motorcyclists to enjoy the open air and the ample year-round sunshine Florida is known for.
+Motorcycles are also a common source of transportation for commuters wishing to move through traffic congestion easier.
+Unfortunately, motorcyclists often have to deal with negligent drivers and other hazards that can seriously harm them.

 If a motorcycle accident injured you, the Jacksonville motorcycle accident lawyers at Dolman Law Group Accident Injury Lawyers, PA, can help.
-You have as much right to use the roadway as any other traveler does, and if someone else's careless or reckless actions injured you, you deserve compensation for the expenses and impacts of your injury.
+You have the same right to use the roadway as any other motorist does, and if someone else's careless or reckless actions injured you, you deserve compensation for the expenses and losses related to your injury.

-We are pleased with the case results we have obtained for our clients, including:
+Motorcycle riders hold a special place with the team at Dolman Law Group.
+The riders we represent are pleased with the case results we have obtained for them, including:

 - A $1 million settlement for a client who sustained a traumatic brain injury in a motorcycle accident.